wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can a Bankruptcy be Expunged in Wisconsin?

 Wisconsin bankruptcy records may show up in the debtor’s credit history.
 However, the records will be removed from the credit history between seven or ten years from the time the case was closed.
 Records of bankruptcy cases filed under chapter 7 may take up to ten years before automatic expungement from the debtor’s credit report.
 Cases filed under chapter 13 may be removed after seven years.
-Debtors can remove bankruptcy records before the stipulated time by seeking legal advice from a professional.
+Debtors may be able to remove bankruptcy records before the stipulated time by seeking legal advice from a professional.
 The legal process of expungement bankruptcy case files starts by filing a petition at the court clerk’s office.
 Afterward, the federal bankruptcy court in Wisconsin will determine if the petition will be approved or not.

 • Criminal Records